CubeAPM

 CubeAPM: Offers self-hosting and BYOC (Bring Your Own Cloud) options.
 Teams can deploy CubeAPM inside their own VPC or on-prem environment, maintaining full data sovereignty while CubeAPM manages scaling and updates remotely.

-Grafana: Supports both Grafana Cloud and open-source self-hosting.
-While cloud deployment is quick, it moves data outside your control.
+Grafana: Supports both SaaS and Self-hosted options.
 Self-hosting gives flexibility but demands infrastructure expertise to manage updates and scaling.

 Pricing and Cost for Different Team Sizes